Kenneth M. Trombly, Partner

 American Bar Association; Section on Litigation; Member, Committee on Trial Evidence; Member, Committee on Product Liability; Guest reviewer April/May 2007 issue of Law Practice Magazine, “How to Build and Manage a Personal Injury Practice, 2nd Ed”.

-American Board of Trial Advocates; Charter Member, District of Columbia Chapter; Treasurer, 2004-2005; President 2006-2010; Fellow, American Board of Trial Advocates Foundation; Master, George Washington American Inn of Court (1993-2000); Member and Panel Attorney, National Crime Victim Bar Association; Trial Lawyers for Public Justice; American Association of Jewish Lawyers and Jurists; Maryland Association for Justice;
+American Board of Trial Advocates; Charter Member, District of Columbia Chapter; Treasurer, 2004-2005; President 2006-2010; Fellow, American Board of Trial Advocates Foundation; Master, George Washington American Inn of Court (1993-2000); Member and Panel Attorney, National Crime Victims Bar Association; Trial Lawyers for Public Justice; American Association of Jewish Lawyers and Jurists; Maryland Association for Justice; Fellow, Roscoe Pound Civil Justice Institute Foundation; Sustaining member, Simon E. Sobeloff Law Society.

-Volunteer Mediator, District of Columbia Superior Court Multi-Door Mediation Program, mediating cases in the Superior Court’s Civil Division (2013-present); Volunteer Arbitrator, District of Columbia Superior Court, (1993-present), and Circuit Court for Prince Georges County, Maryland, (1996-present).
+Trained and certified by the Multi-Door Office of the District of Columbia Superior Court as a Mediator for civil cases, regularly serving as a neutral assigned by the Court to assist in the resolution of cases in the Superior Court’s Civil Division (2013-present); Volunteer Arbitrator, District of Columbia Superior Court, (1993-present), and Circuit Court for Prince Georges County, Maryland, (1996-present).

 Appointed in 2003 as a Special Master by the Honorable Royce C. Lamberth, Chief Judge, United States District Court for the District of Columbia, in the cases of Boulos v.
 Islamic Republic of Iran, and Peterson v.
 Islamic Republic of Iran (Beirut, Lebanon Marine barracks bombing cases).